What are omnichannel payments? (+ benefits for commerce businesses)

 There are two main types of payment.
 Card-present (CP) and card-not-present (CNP) transactions.

 With card-present transactions, your customer or a staff member physically runs a card through a reader or waves it over an NFC-enabled device.
-Near field communication technology is used to transfer information quickly between devices without any contact.
+Near field communication technology is used to transfer information quickly between devices without physical contact.

 Contactless payments, including Apple Pay and Google Pay, count as card-present transactions.
 The customer adds their card information to the mobile app once.
 From this point, they scan or tap to pay with their phone to complete a transaction (also known as tap on phone).